nixworks/public/news/2005/05/27/README.md

 ##### World Trade Organization
 ### [ The 148 members of the World Trade Organization officially appoint the former European Union Trade Commissioner, Pascal Lamy, as its 5th Director-General. ](/news/2005/05/27/the-148-members-of-the-world-trade-organization-officially-appoint-the-former-european-union-trade-commissioner-pascal-lamy-as-its-5th-di.md)
-_Context: Director-General, EU, Pascal Lamy, World Trade Organization_
+_Context: Director-General, European Union, Pascal Lamy, World Trade Organization_

 ##### Federal Court of Australia
 ### [ The Federal Court of Australia rejects an attempt from ](/news/2005/05/27/the-federal-court-of-australia-rejects-an-attempt-from.md)